Legislation refers to one of the primary sources of written law in the UK (the other primary source of law being case law).

 The Statutes of the Realm (1235-1713) are available online as part of HeinOnline’s English Reports collection in a facsimile of the edition published in 1800

 The Statutes of the Realm were originally published between 1810 and 1825, as an authoritative collection of the statutes from 1235 to 1713.
 Hein Online presents the 11 volumes, of which volume 10 is an alphabetical index and volume 11 is a chronological index.
 Chronological tables and alphabetical indexes are also available in each separate volume.
 The Statutes of the Realm were compiled in pursuance of an Address of the House of Commons of Great Britain of 11 July 1800, respecting the public records.
 Some of the earlier statutes are in Latin or Norman French.

 Volumes follow the date of the statutes:

 10 Alphabetical index

 If you know the year or century of the Act you need, choose the relevant volume from the contents list in Hein, and look up the Act by name or topic in the alphabetical index to the volume, or by year in the chronological index.
 If you are unsure of the date, try looking up the Act by name or topic in volume 10.
 Using the work's own indexes works best.
 If you use the Hein search engine to search by word or phrase, be aware that Hein presents the Statutes of the Realm in very close proximity to the English Reports, and the results of your search will contains hits from the English Reports as well!

 The Lexis database includes current amended versions of UK Public General and Scottish Acts and Statutory Instruments that are currently in force.

-As with Lexis, Westlaw provides full text access to in force Legislation and offers added value features.
+Westlaw provides full text access to in force Legislation and offers added value features.